 - If you encounter any issues logging in, please contact email@example.com for a quick follow-up.
 (But please, check your confirmation email!)

 ** This film is only available to viewers in the US, Canada, and Mexico. **

-The new Goethe Pop Up Film Series GERMAN CINEMA NOW! starts in March.
-Curated by Jasmin Krakenberg, it supports artistic works that amplify the plurality of voices and experiences to inspire public dialogue.
+The new Goethe Pop Up Film Series GERMAN CINEMA NOW!, curated by Jasmin Krakenberg, supports artistic works that amplify the plurality of voices and experiences to inspire public dialogue.
 Thematically diverse and aesthetically challenging, the films offer perspectives on German culture in all its diversity and inconsistency, including gender and racial inequalities.
-In moments of subversion and countermovement, they do not show equality as status quo, but as goal of societal dispute.

 About the film:

 Aynur is a young woman who knows exactly how she wants to live her life.
 One day, she is shot dead by her brother on a busy street in Berlin.
 What led to this deed?

 The film is based on the story of Hatun Aynur Sürücü, a 23-year-old German of Turkish-Kurdish descent, whose murder in 2005 shocked Germany and inspired fellow German filmmaker Feo Aladag’s feature When We Leave (2010).
 A Regular Woman takes a compelling new approach to the contentious case.
 By allowing the murdered woman to narrate the action both before and after her death, the film restores the victim’s voice.